 Tina Brown's Must-Reads

-Tina Brown's Must Reads: The Modern Woman
+Tina Brown's Must Reads: Modern Warfare

 Tina Brown, editor of The Daily Beast and Newsweek, tells us what she's been reading in a feature that Morning Edition likes to call "Word of Mouth."